pedrominicz/magda/README.md

 Three commands are provided: `:AgdaLoad`, `:AgdaCompute`, and `:AgdaComputeSelection`. `:AgdaLoad` type-checks a file and needs to be run at least once before normalizing expressions. `:AgdaCompute` type-checks and normalizes an expression and displays the result. `:AgdaComputeSelection` does the same thing, but instead of prompting the user it uses the last Visual mode selection.

 This means you can write expressions in comments, use blockwise Visual mode to select them, and use `:AgdaComputeSelection` to normalize them.
 See `Test.agda` for a simple example.
-It is recommended to map these commands in your `init.vim`.
-You can see an example how to do that in `./init.vim`.
+It is recommended to add mappings to these commands in your Neovim configuration file.
+You can see an example how to do that in `init.vim`.

 I may add more simple features in the future.